vknabel/lithia/README.md

 No. Unless you want to play around with new language concepts for some local non-production projects with a proof of concept programming language.
 If so, I’d be very happy to hear your feedback!

+### Roadmap

-> Currently Lithia is just an early proof of concept.
+Currently Lithia is just an early proof of concept.
 Most basic language features exist, but the current tooling and standard libraries are far from being feature complete or stable.

+- [x] Module imports
+- [x] Testing library
+- [x] Easy installation
+- [ ] Prebuilt docker image
+- [ ] Prebuilt linux binaries
+- [ ] Creating a custom language server
+- [ ] ... with diagnostics
+- [ ] ... with syntax highlighting
+- [ ] ... with auto completion
+- [ ] A package manager
+- [ ] Move stdlib to a package
+- [ ] Custom plugins for external declarations
+- [ ] More static type safety

+Of course, some features don't end up on the above list.
+Espcially improving the standard libraries and documentation is an ongoing process.

 ## Installation